This is most recent syllabus. Your final syllabus will be given during your first day of class

-Europe is at the forefront of international regional integration: no other group of nation states has proceeded further in pooling sovereignty.
-The process of transforming Europe from a continent of often fractious nation-states into an integrated political system of shared laws and institutions has been unfolding since the end of World War Two.
-This course examines European integration as an essentially contested political process, which continues to divide and inspire nations, political parties and citizens alike.
-The course offers a comprehensive survey of three notable aspects of EU integration: its institutions and policy-making; controversies about what the EU does and should do; the democratic nature of the EU system.
+Europe is at the forefront of international regional integration: no other group of nation-states has proceeded further in pooling sovereignty.
+The process of transforming Europe from a continent of often fractious nation-states into an integrated political system of shared laws and institutions has been unfolding since the end of World War II.
+This course examines European integration as an essentially contested political process, which continues to divide and inspire nations, political parties, and citizens alike.
+The course offers a comprehensive survey of three notable aspects of European Union (EU) integration: its institutions and policy-making; controversies about what the EU does and should do; and the democratic nature of the EU system.

 The aim of the course is to analyze the EU as an international organization and as a political system.
 By the end of the course, students will be able to:

-- display confident knowledge of the European political institutions and issues;
+- Display knowledge of European political institutions and issues

-- assess the successes and failures of the EU.
+- Assess the successes and the failures of the EU